caloni/journal/journal.md

 Feito isso todo o mundo maravilhoso de .nerd volta a fazer sentido.

-# Conversations with Pauline Kael (Will Brantley, 1996)
+# Conversations with Pauline Kael
 2024-04-13 cinema books

 "Never give them the excuse to stay home if there's anything there on the screen."